paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	///
 	/// This informs a relay-chain backing check and the parachain logic.
 	code_upgrade_allowed: Option<BlockNumber>,
-	/// A vector that enumerates the list of blocks in which there were at least one message was
+	/// A vector that enumerates the list of blocks in which there was at least one message
 	/// received.
 The first number is always after the watermark.
 	hrmp_digest: Vec<BlockNumber>,
 	/// The watermark of the HRMP.
 That is, the block number up to which (inclusive) all HRMP messages